DApIA-Project/Anomaly-Detection/README.md

 In ```_Artefact/``` you will find loss and accuracy curves, evaluation and per-timestep confusion matrix, and finally models mistakes in ```_Artefact/eval.pdf```

 The model's predictions are detailed in ```A_Dataset/AircraftClassification/Outputs/Eval/```.
-You can visualize those dragging the .csv files into our dedicated ADS-B visualizer: https://adsb-visualizer.web.app/ Safe trajectories are displayed in Green whereas suspicious trajectories are displayed in Red.
+You can visualize those dragging the .csv files into our dedicated ADS-B visualizer: https://adsb-visualizer.web.app/.
+Safe trajectories are displayed in Green whereas suspicious trajectories are displayed in Red.

+## Make predictions with your own files

+In ```constant``` area you can set the number of epochs at zero in order the run only the evaluation process.
+You can run the code on your own files by placing them into the ```A_Dataset/AircraftClassification/Eval``` folder.